Nazgûl, the Black Gate, and other fantastic stories from the Lord of the Rings

 Ride now, ride now!
 Ride to Gondor!

 Suddenly the king cried to Snowmane and the horse sprang away.
 Behind him his banner blew in the wind, white horse upon a field of green, but he outpaced it.
 After him thundered the knights of his house, but he was ever before them.
 Eomer rode there, the white horsetail on his helm floating in his speed, and the front of the first eored roared like a breaker foaming to the shore, but Théoden could not be overtaken.
 Fey he seemed, or the battle-fury of his fathers ran like a new fire in his veins, and he was borne up on Snowmane like a god of old, even as Orme the Great in the battle of the Valar when the world was young.
 His golden shield was uncovered, and lo! it shone like an image of the Sun, and the grass flamed into green about the white feet of his steed.
 For morning came, morning and a wind from the sea; and darkness was removed, and the hosts of wrath rode over them.
-And then all the host of Rohan burst intosong, and they sang as they slew, for the joy of battle was on them, and the sound of their singing that was fair and terrible came even to the City.[6]
+And then all the host of Rohan burst into song, and they sang as they slew, for the joy of battle was on them, and the sound of their singing that was fair and terrible came even to the City.[6]

 But it was no orc-chieftain or brigand that led the assault upon Gondor.
 The darkness was breaking too soon, before the date that his Master had set for it: fortune had betrayed him for the moment, and the world had turned against him; victory was slipping from his grasp even as he stretched out his hand to seize it.
 But his arm was long.
 He was still in command, wielding great powers.
 King, Ringwraith, Lord of the Nazgûl, he had many weapons.
 He left the Gate and vanished.

 Théoden King of the Mark had reached the road from the Gate to the River, and he turned towards the City that was now less than a mile distant.
 He slackened his speed a little, seeking new foes, and his knights came about him, and Dernhelm was with them.
-Ahead nearer the walls Elfhelm’s men wereamong the siege-engines, hewing, slaying, driving their foes into the fire-pits.
-Well nigh all the northern half of the Pelennor was overrun, and there camps were blazing, orcs were flying towards the River like herds before the hunters, and the Rohirrim went hither and thither at their will.
+Ahead nearer the walls Elfhelm’s men were among the siege-engines, hewing, slaying, driving their foes into the fire-pits.
+Well nigh all the northern half of the Pelennor was overrun, and their camps were blazing, orcs were flying towards the River like herds before the hunters, and the Rohirrim went hither and thither at their will.
 But they had not yet overthrown the siege, nor won the Gate.
 Many foes stood before it, and on the further half of the plain were other hosts still unfought.
 Southward beyond the road lay the main force of the Haradrim, and there their horsemen were gathered about the standard of their chieftain.
-And he looked out, and in the growing light he saw the banner of the king, and that it was far a head of the battle with few men about it.
+And he looked out, and in the growing light he saw the banner of the king, and that it was far ahead of the battle with few men about it.
 Then he was filled with a red wrath and shouted aloud, and displaying his standard, black serpent upon scarlet, he came against the white horse and the green with great press of men; and the drawing of scimitars of the Southrons was like a glitter of stars.

 Then Théoden was aware of him, and would not wait for his onset, but crying to Snowmane he charged headlong to greet him. great was the clash of their meeting.
 But the white fury of the Northmen burned the hotter, and more skilled was their knighthood with long spears and bitter.
 Fewer were they but they clove through the Southrons like a fire-bolt in a forest.
 Right through the press drove Théoden Thengel’s son, and his spear was shivered as he threw down their chieftain.
 Out swept his sword, and he spurred to the standard, hewed staff and bearer; and the black serpent foundered.
 Then all that was left unslain of their cavalry turned and fled faraway.